 When forming your Delaware Corporation, we ask for the company name, initial directors and contact information, as well as the company stock structure.
 The company stock structure is the total number of authorized shares and par value of the stock.
-In Delaware, the state requires that certain things are listed on the Certificate of Incorporation that is filed with the Delaware Secretary of State including: the name of the company, the name and address of the Registered Agent and the Corporation’s stock structure (total number of authorized shares and par value of the shares).
+In Delaware, the state requires that certain information be listed on the Certificate of Incorporation that is filed with the Delaware Secretary of State including: the name of the company, the name and address of the Registered Agent and the corporation’s stock structure (total number of authorized shares and par value of the shares).

 Many times, clients will contact us and inform us that additional shareholders will be issued a certain number of authorized shares.
 While this is important information, the Delaware Secretary of State does not require this information and neither does the Registered Agent.
-Clients keep track of their Corporation’s issued shares within a Stock Transfer Ledger and sometimes, stock certificates are issued.
+The old school way that clients keep track of their corporation’s issued shares is within a Stock Transfer Ledger and sometimes, stock certificates are issued.

 In the Stock Transfer Ledger, the names of the shareholders can be listed along with important information such as their places of residence, the time that they gained ownership within the corporation, the number of shares issued, the amount paid for the shares, and the stock certificate number that was distributed (if stock certificates were issued to the shareholder internally).
 You can also keep track of transferred shares, to whom the shares were transferred, on which date, as well as the value of the stock transfer.

 For reference, here is a free Stock Transfer Ledger template.

 Delaware also allows for corporations to keep their corporate records internally using digital ledger technology or blockchain technology.
 In other words, corporate transactions can be recorded digitally worldwide.
 As blockchain becomes more prevalent, you will see more companies move to blockchain technology to maintain their corporate records.